Virginia gubernatorial campaigns ramp up grassroots efforts

 The Virginia Democratic Party is also working on mobilizing voters for Mr. McAuliffe, who served as the state’s governor from 2014 to 2018.

-The state party is working on outreach efforts towards Democrats, Independents, and moderate Republicans in hopes of expanding its base to turn out for the candidate.
+The state party is working on outreach efforts toward Democrats, Independents and moderate Republicans in hopes of expanding its base to turn out for the candidate.

 In addition to texting and phone campaigns and in-person canvassing, organizers are emphasizing early voting and mail-in voting to mobilize people to cast their ballot early.